 Price: (a) General The price of the Energy purchased by ComEd under this Confirmation will be based primarily upon the Market Price at the time a request for energy is made by ComEd, and in the event of a Market Price Default (as defined below), upon a price quoted by EPMI, all as more specifically addressed below.

 (b) Market Price Market price shall be determined by an EPMI solicitation of "Into COMED, Seller's choice" offers (which offers shall be based upon a delivery during the 16 on-peak hours from HE0700 to HE2200) from Cantor Fitzgerald, Euro Brokers, and _________ (the "Brokers"), for such term (but in no event will such term begin earlier than the next day) and quantity as may be requested by ComEd from time to time; however, the market price shall never be lower than $40/MWh.
 The requests shall be in 75 MW increments, up to the Contract Quantity.
 Upon receipt of such offers from the Brokers, EPMI shall promptly communicate the prices and terms of such offers to ComEd.
 The Brokers' offers must be from counterparties reasonably acceptable to EPMI (the "Acceptable Counterparties").
 ComEd may elect to purchase Energy from EPMI at the price stated in any such offer(s), under the same terms and conditions as the Acceptable Counterparties have offered to EPMI, by immediately notifying EPMI of ComEd’s election to purchase the designated quantity of Energy at such price and terms.
-ComEd may make up to two requests per Business Day.
+ComEd may make up to two requests per Business Day (i.e. any day, Monday through Friday, excluding NERC recognized holidays).
 ComEd may elect to request an offer, at market prices and quantities established per such Broker’s quotes, from EPMI (which request will be counted as one of ComEd 's permitted two requests per Business Day) for Energy sourced at the Wilton Facility on a day-ahead basis, which Energy priced by EPMI shall never be lower than $40/MWh.
 All requests shall be made by ComEd prior to 1000 CPT.

-(c) Market Price Default If none of the Brokers provides EPMI any "Into ComEd," Seller's choice offers for the requested term in 75 MW blocks, or if ComEd seeks to schedule Energy outside the 16-hour period from HE0700 to HE2200 (each, a "Market Price Default"), then, at ComEd 's request, EPMI shall formulate an offer meeting such request and communicate it to ComEd, which may elect to purchase Energy under EPMI's offer.
-ComEd acknowledges that (i) each offer by EPMI pursuant to this Section (c) need not be a market-based offer, and (ii) ComEd relinquishes any right it might later have to assert that any such offer by EPMI was not a market offer or should have been formulated differently.
-All requests pursuant to this Section (c) shall be made by ComEd prior to 1000 CPT.
+(c) Market Price Default If none of the Brokers provides EPMI any "Into ComEd," Seller's choice offers for the requested term in 75 MW blocks, or if ComEd seeks to schedule Energy outside the 16-hour period from HE0700 to HE2200 (each, a "Market Price Default"), then, at ComEd 's request, EPMI shall formulate an offer meeting such request and communicate it to ComEd, which may elect to purchase Energy under EPMI's offer. {ComEd suggests deleting previous and adding following}: Such offer will be determined in a commercially reasonable manner.
+(GRA additions – taking into account liquidity, transmission, etc.)

 Nature of